MrSwizzer/TOP-curriculum/intermediate_html_css/grid/introduction_to_grid.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Watch [Flexbox vs. CSS Grid — Which is Better?](https://www.youtube.com/watch?v=hs3piaN4b5I) for a visual representation of the use cases for Flexbox vs CSS Grid
+- Watch [Learn CSS Grid - A 13 Minute Deep Dive](https://www.youtube.com/watch?v=EiNiSFIPIQE) if you would like a video as an introd to grid
 - Read CSS Tricks' quick take on the [differences between flex and grid](https://css-tricks.com/quick-whats-the-difference-between-flexbox-and-grid/).
 - Check out [The Story of CSS Grid](https://alistapart.com/article/the-story-of-css-grid-from-its-creators/)